macpherson123/PresenseOS-Beta6/README.md

 # PresenceOS Beta 6

-You can install this and pair with eachother via nfc or (dev mode rn ) qr code and video call eachother.
+You can install this and pair with eachother via nfc  (or QR but dev mode only) tap and video call eachother.

 A distraction-free Android experience.